-A Practical Guide to fzf: Vim Integration
+A Practical Guide to fzf: Building a Git Explorer

 It’s better to master what doesn’t change.